 The Company has the option to perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 If the Group decides, as a result of its qualitative assessment, that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
 Otherwise, no further testing is required.
 Prior to the adoption of ASU 2017-04 from January 1, 2022 (note 2 (ag)), if the quantitative impairment test is required, first, the fair value of the reporting unit is compared with its carrying amount (including goodwill).
 If the fair value of the reporting unit is less than its carrying amount, an indication of goodwill impairment exists for the reporting unit and the Company performs step two of the impairment test (measurement).
-Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit is dowill.
-The implied fair value of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill impairment test.
+Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
+The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
+ASU 2017-04 simplified the goodwill impairment test by eliminating Step two from the goodwill impairment test.
 Under the new guidance, goodwill impairment will be measured by the amount by which the carrying value of a reporting unit exceeds its fair value, without exceeding the carrying amount of goodwill allocated to that reporting unit.